 The Foundation has an open application process for grants of up to $35,000 per year for up to two years at a time.
 Any entity that is legally eligible to receive a grant from the Foundation may apply for a grant using the Foundation’s Small Grant Application process.
-However, in this focus area, the Foundation makes grants larger than $35,000 per year only to organizations whose applications have been solicited by the Foundation.
+However, in this focus area, the Foundation makes grants larger than $35,000 per year only to organizations who have been granted permission to apply by the Foundation.
 See Strengthening Democracy FAQs.

 The quality of life of the people of North Carolina depends, in large part, on how well its government and democratic processes function.
 The Foundation aims to strengthen democracy by ensuring that public institutions and processes are effective, transparent, accountable, accessible and inclusive.
 The Foundation is especially interested in removing barriers that prevent civic participation among traditionally marginalized and underrepresented populations, including people of color, women, low-income people, immigrants and young adults.
 Furthermore, the Foundation recognizes that our government institutions only work well if people have enough credible information on which to base decisions and know how to make their voices heard, and if there are strong leaders willing to serve the public good.

 The Foundation cannot effectively impact all of the ways to support and strengthen democracy in North Carolina.
 Rather, it must target its funding on a few goals in order to have impact.
 For this reason, funding in this area is limited to:

 In order for North Carolina’s public institutions to best serve NC residents, the processes and the rules and laws that govern them should be free from undue influence and operate fairly and reasonably.
 Grants in this area are for work that includes but is not limited to:

 - Reducing the influence of money on politics

 - Ensuring transparency and oversight of government activities

 - Reducing structural barriers that limit the ability of underrepresented people to run for or serve in office or participate in other public decision making bodies